DrishtantGithub/mobile-robot-navigation/README.md

 - Achieved **smooth waypoint tracking** with dynamic obstacle avoidance.
 - Reduced overshoot near waypoints by parameter tuning.
 - Demonstrated robustness in narrow corridor scenarios.
+- The Results and code are attached in the report which has been uploaded in the repository.